johnhunter/webpack-react-template/README.md

 # webpack-react-template

-A starter for deving on react / ES6 / webpack
+A starter for deving on react / webpack

-0. Clone
+1. Clone
-0. `npm install`
+2. `npm install`
-0. `npm run setup` will global install modules for esLint.
-If you don't want global esLint then `npm install --save-dev babel-eslint eslint eslint-plugin-react` instead
+3. `npm run start`

-This will get you a Hello World page at public/index.html
+This will get you a dev server Hello World page at dist/index.html

+## Features

+- React 16
+- Babel ES6
+- Webpack 4
+  - CSS extract plugin
+- esLint